Using Your Cellphone as a Document Camera in Zoom

 You will still remain active on your primary device to continue teaching as normal, or end the meeting for all of your participants at your liking.

-FOR QUESTIONS OR ANY OTHER FORM OF TECHNOLOGICAL ASSISTANCE, PLEASE FEEL FREE TO REACH OUT TO INFORMATION SERVICES AT (310) 506-7425 OR SUPPORT@LAW.PEPPERDINE.EDU.
+FOR QUESTIONS OR ANY OTHER FORM OF TECHNOLOGICAL ASSISTANCE, PLEASE FEEL FREE TO REACH OUT TO INFORMATION SERVICES AT (310) 506-7425 OR [email protected].
 GOOD LUCK!

 How to Improve WiFi Connection for Remote Learning Using a WiFi Booster